-For many people, it brings to mind a relaxing experience in a spa-like setting, maybe white robes and low lights, aromatherapy and bliss.
-Luxury, relaxation and self-care are all associated with Swedish massage.
+Swedish massage often brings to mind a relaxing experience in a spa-like setting, maybe with white robes, low lighting, aromatherapy, and bliss.
+Luxury, relaxation, and self-care are all associated with Swedish massage.
 But what makes a Swedish massage “Swedish?”

 While the techniques do have roots in Sweden, it became a catch-all term for generic relaxation massage, typically slow gentle strokes with a lubricant such as oil or lotion.

 It is a lighter form of bodywork that uses gliding strokes and gentle kneading for a full body relaxation experience.
 Swedish massage is often the first approach taught in massage schools, and can be customized to a wide variety of people and styles.

 If you have ever had a Swedish massage, then you probably know that it both feels good and is very relaxing.
 The novel sensations of slow and a gentle touch can relieve pain, and while Swedish massage is not the only form of bodywork to provide pain relief, it has been shown as effective in temporary reduction of low back pain.